MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/account-permissions-and-security-settings-in-sharepoint-server-2016.md

 - The SharePoint_Config database (the configuration database).

 - One or more of the SharePoint Content databases.
-This is configurable by using the PowerShell command that manages membership and the object that is assigned to this role.
+This database is configurable by using the PowerShell command that manages membership and the object that is assigned to this role.

 Members of the *SharePoint_SHELL_ACCESS* role have the execute permission for all stored procedures for the database.
 In addition, members of this role have the read and write permissions on all of the database tables.